Dloranger/SNHU/CS-230/Readme.txt

 When summarizing the customers requirements, all unnecessary extra wording and formatting should be removed, and keep only the key actionable details in the form of a well formatted list.
 This will then translate into a checklist for the developers and quality checking activities to ensure all requirements are easily understood and properly executed without the need for detailed interpretations.

 As demonstrated in the early portion of the course, utilizing a software diagram showing how data flows thru the project is a crucial element to ensure data only ends up where it is needed, as well as following a predictable workflow allows for more efficient code, as well as giving a high level view for analysis without the need to read thru potentially massive amounts of code to understand the overall architecture.

+For this particular application, the use of the software diagram was particularly useful and is a great method to communicate succinctly the data flow which often can be very confusing when inheriting code that someone else has written and you are expected to maintain.
+This also helps to ensure the user's needs are met thru high level reviews of the overall architecture, data collected and transacted, and can lead to faster modifications before the code is ever written.